bioinfoMMS/EvalDNA/README.md

 The EvalDNA directory contains REAPR which is one of the tools EvalDNA executes.
 For REAPR to work, one must add the provided Perl libraries to the Perl path by using  the following command:
 	export PERL5LIB=/path/to/evalDNA/Reapr_1.0.18/File-Copy-Link-0.140/lib/

+R  statistical software is also required and needs to be accessible (i.e.  in  your  path)

 Usage
 ----------
 	python evalDNA.py -i <inputfile> -o <outputfile> -c <configfile>